nxp-imx/imx-sm/sm/doc/rn_intro.md

 - [Additional info](@ref RN_ADD)

-It is **critical** customers review the [Additional Info](@ref RN_ADD) section for changes requierd to board ports and agent APIs.
+It is **critical** customers review the [Additional Info](@ref RN_ADD) section for changes required to board ports and agent APIs.

 The table below lists the release information: